Tokimon/webpack-backup-output-plugin/README.md

 ## Setup multi bundler config

-The plugin looks at the designated output folder (formed into a full path from the root of the current project) to determine if a backup (and possible remove) is going on before emitting files to this folder.
+The plugin looks at the designated output path (formed into a full path from the root of the current project) to determine if a backup (and possible remove) is going on before emitting files to this folder.

 This however requires the plugin to be added to each config, and for the compilations to share the same NodeJS instance.